szykopyc/road-to-quant/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run scripts using Jupyter Notebook or Python where applicable:
     - Example: `jupyter notebook adjusting_for_corporate_actions.ipynb`

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it with proper attribution.